 Finally, have fun!

-And REMEMBER…you now have 280 characters (spaces and punctuation included), to tell your tales.
-I can’t wait to see what you do this week.
+And REMEMBER…you have 280 characters (spaces and punctuation included), to tell your tale…and a week to do it.
+I can’t wait to see what you create this week.

 From Reena at ReInventions: